PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 Prerequisites
 -------------

-To install all Python dependencies required to develop PlasmaPy on your local computer, enter the top-level directory of the cloned repository and run:
+Prior to building the documentation, please follow the :ref:`instructions on getting ready to contribute <getting ready to contribute>`.
+Alternatively, the dependencies for building docs can be installed by entering the top-level directory of the repository and
+running:

 .. code-block:: bash

-   pip install -e ".[tests,docs]"
+    pip install -e .[docs,tests]

 It may also be necessary to install the following software:

 * `graphviz <https://graphviz.org/download>`__
-* make_ (not necessary for building the documentation with |tox|)
 * `pandoc <https://pandoc.org/installing.html>`__
+* make_ (not necessary for building the documentation with |tox| or sphinx_build)

 Building documentation
 ----------------------